practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 The Racket Scheme program needs a Racket Scheme installation to be executable.

-So, out of these 4 tested Scheme dialects, only the Gambit version is a truly portable and standalone executable for Linux and the big size of its program indicates this.
+So, out of these five tested Scheme dialects, only the Gambit and the Chez versions (with this adapted help: https://github.com/Kato-Dax/selfcontained-chez/tree/main) are truly portable and standalone executables for Linux.
+The bigger sizes of their program files indicates this.

 <br/>